(Part One of Three)

 Should we even care that there are two distinctly different creation stories in Genesis?
 Should we concern ourselves with what seems to be scriptural minutiae; the proverbial splitting of a hair?
 The answer must be “yes,” if we care enough to reverse the traditional ways in which these texts were/are misrepresented and taught.

-In the oldest creation story, man and woman are first created as a united being.
+In Creation story A, man and woman are first created as a united being.
 God, in God’s wisdom, and through the “Shechinah,” which means the indwelling and nurturing aspect of the divine, creative presence of God, makes humans “just a little lower than the angels” (Hebrews 2:7).
-In spite of the misconceptions and misinterpretations of the Genesis creation stories, we see in the first and oldest story God’s intentional action is to create an equal partnership.
+In spite of the misconceptions and misinterpretations of the Genesis creation stories, we see in Creation story A, God’s intentional action is to create an equal partnership.
 This action become a mandate for God’s humanity: to be blessed and to bless the earth.
 In this story, both man and woman bear the divine image and semblance of God.
 God creates what is described in the text as “adam,” which is a Hebraic term meaning ” human.”
 This was not a personal name; but instead, the term is indicative of a species.
 It is a generic descriptive much like the terms, “fish or fowl.

 In verse 26-27a, God says: “Let us make humankind in our image, according to our likeness; and let them have dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.
 So God created humankind in his image.